cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} Can my tests interact with Redux / Vuex data store?

-Usually your end-to-end tests interact with the application through public browser APIs: DOM, network, storage, etc. But sometimes you might want to assert the data held inside the application's data store.
+Usually your end-to-end tests interact with the application through public browser APIs: DOM, network, storage, etc. But sometimes you might want to make assertions against the data held inside the application's data store.
 Cypress makes it simple.
 Tests run right in the same browser instance and can reach into the application's context using {% url `cy.window` window %}.
 By conditionally exposing the application reference and data store from the application's code, you can allow the tests to make assertions about the data store, and even drive the application via Redux actions.

 - see {% url "Testing Redux Store" https://www.cypress.io/blog/2018/11/14/testing-redux-store/ %} blog post and {% url "Redux Testing" recipes#Blogs %} recipe.
 - see {% url "Testing Vue web applications with Vuex data store & REST back end" https://www.cypress.io/blog/2017/11/28/testing-vue-web-application-with-vuex-data-store-and-rest-backend/ %} blog post and {% url 'Vue + Vuex + REST Testing' recipes#Blogs %} recipe.